AlexiaBootcamp/NesspressoApp/README.md

 DockerSwam1 being the 'manager' and DockerSwam2 being the 'worker'

-Step#6: After making sure my NessApp website is launched then i checked whether my pipeline is working
+Step#6: After making sure my NessApp website is launched then checking whether my pipeline is working
 ![](./Pipeline.png)

+Step#7:
+Possible improvements: Elaborate my code more in order to have a full crud oparation webflask.This time i have applied agile methodology investing more time on managing to have a fully working Pipeline and have a basic website launched.
+Definetely i will work more on my website.